alexirpan/alexirpan.github.io/research.md

 <p></p>

-Paper Presentation: Secure Function Evaluation with Garbled Circuits
+**Presentation: Secure Function Evaluation with Garbled Circuits**

 *Alex Irpan*

 *Fall 2015.
 Final project for CS 276, Cryptography*

-Explained Yao's garbled circuits.
-Presentation notes were adapted into a blog post that's clearer but less technical.

-ADD LINK
+A presentation on Yao's garbled circuits, the first solution to securely computing functions between two semi-honest parties.
+The presentation notes were adapted into this [blog post]({% post_url 2016-02-11-secure-computation %}).